micklemacklemore/vkGuideMike/Readme.md

 # To Do List!

-Up to: ch2 -- passing_data
+Up to: ch2 -- cleanup